I Deleted The Old Funnel & Kept The New One

 Old Funnel

 If you saw the old version of my funnel, you might remember that the lead magnet was a video explaining the 4 core areas of affiliate marketing.
-Essentially, it talked about the basics of building an email subscriber list.
+Essentially, it talked about the basics of building an email list, but you didn’t know that until you actually saw the video.

 New Funnel